Current position

 Pregnant women and new mothers have enhanced rights in redundancy situations: they must be offered suitable alternative employment (if available) once they notify their employer of pregnancy or if their expected date of childbirth was within the past 18 months.
 It is automatically unfair for an employer to dismiss an employee by reason of redundancy during pregnancy or maternity leave without complying with this requirement.

-The ERA will introduce additional protection against all dismissals by making it unlawful to dismiss pregnant women, mothers on maternity leave and working mothers in the first six months after returning to work, except in prescribed circumstances.
-This enhanced protection will likely extend to those who have taken other forms of family leave, such as shared parental leave and adoption leave.
+The ERA introduces additional protection against all dismissals by making it unlawful to dismiss pregnant women, mothers on maternity leave and working mothers in the first six months after returning to work, except in prescribed circumstances.
+This enhanced protection is expected to extend to those who have taken other forms of family leave, such as shared parental leave and adoption leave.

 Employer actions now

 Employers should audit their current family-focused policies and strengthen internal processes for leave requests.
-In the meantime, employers should continue to monitor developments and prepare to communicate changes to managers.
+Employers should continue to monitor developments as further regulations are introduced and prepare to communicate changes to managers.

 Employment Rights Act Hub